automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Serendipaceratops.md

 # Serendipaceratops
-## Description: Was this really an Australian ceratopsian?
+## Was this really an Australian ceratopsian?